H.R. 1954: Do No Harm Act

 What H.R.
 1954 actually does.

 The bill bars RFRA claims against federal rules requiring wages, other compensation, benefits including leave, and standards protecting collective activity in the workplace.
-That means employers would have less room to seek religious exemptions from those obligations.
+Employers would have less room to seek religious exemptions from those obligations.

 H.R.
-1954 says RFRA would not apply to federal requirements involving access to health care, information about care, referrals, the actual provision of care, or insurance coverage.
+1954 says RFRA would not apply to federal requirements involving access to a health care service, information about it, a referral for it, the service itself, or insurance coverage.
 The bill lists all five categories directly.

-The bill says RFRA could not be used against federal protections involving child labor, child abuse, or child exploitation.
-It creates a clear carveout for those child-welfare categories.
+The bill says RFRA could not be used against federal protections involving child labor, child abuse, or child exploitation, carving those child-welfare categories out entirely.

 Federally funded providers still have to deliver services

-If a contract, grant, cooperative agreement, or other federal award requires a good, service, function, or activity to be provided, the bill says RFRA cannot be used to avoid that requirement.
-This reaches services funded directly or indirectly with government money.
+If a contract, grant, cooperative agreement, or other federal award requires a good, service, function, or activity to be provided to a program's participants, the bill says RFRA cannot be used to avoid that requirement.
+It reaches services funded directly or indirectly with government money.

-RFRA defenses get limited to cases involving government
+RFRA defenses limited to cases involving the government

 Who benefits from H.R.
 1954?

-Workers who depend on federal pay and leave protections
+Workers relying on federal pay and leave protections

 If your employer might seek a religious exemption from wage, compensation, benefits, leave, or collective-activity rules, H.R.
 1954 would make that defense unavailable in those areas.